cyrilgdn/terraform-provider-postgresql/website/docs/r/postgresql_view.html.markdown

 - `query` - (Required) The query.

 - `with_check_option` - (Optional) The check option which controls the behavior of automatically updatable views.
 One of: CASCADED, LOCAL.
+Default is not set.

 - `with_security_barrier` - (Optional) This should be used if the view is intended to provide row-level security.
+Default is false.

 - `with_security_invoker` - (Optional) This option causes the underlying base relations to be checked against the privileges of the user of the view rather than the view owner.
+Default is false.

 - `drop_cascade` - (Optional) - True tp automatically drop objects that depend on the view (such as other views), and in turn all objects that depend on those objects.
 Default is false.